 Understand and incorporate multiple cultural perspectives on intellectual or artistic subjects

-US-Mexico City, Sunday, May 28, 2017
+US-Mexico City, Sunday, May 22, 2022

-Chiapas-Mexico City-US, Sunday June 11, 2017
+Chiapas-Mexico City-US, Sunday June 12, 2022

 The prerequisites for this course will be play a significant role in students’ preparation.
-There will also be 1-2 group orientation sessions prior to departure, detailing logistics, protocols, and expectations, and preparing students for what they will experience in terms of living conditions, the shock of poverty, and the challenges of solidarity.
+There will also be one to two group orientation sessions prior to departure, detailing logistics, protocols, and expectations, and preparing students for what they will experience in terms of living conditions, the shock of poverty, and the challenges of solidarity.
 In addition, there will also be a separate required session with GEO to discuss information and resources related to health, safety, and travel.

-Questions about the application process or financial aid should be directed to the global education office:
+Questions about the application process or financial aid should be directed to the Global Education Office: